lupyuen/lupyuen.github.io/src/pinecone.md

 ## Flashing Firmware

-We flash RISC-V firmware to the PineCone board through the __USB Serial Connection__ using the [__BLFlashEnv Tool__](https://pine64.github.io/bl602-docs/Developer_Environment/BLFlashEnv/BLFlashEnv.html).
+We flash RISC-V firmware to the PineCone board through the __USB Serial Connection__ using the [__BLDevCube Tool__](https://pine64.github.io/bl602-docs/Developer_Environment/BLFlashEnv/BLFlashEnv.html)...

-The flashing steps are explained in the [__Linux Starter Guide__](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html) and the [__Windows Starter Guide__](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html).
+-   Follow the flashing steps in the [__Linux Starter Guide__](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html) and the [__Windows Starter Guide__](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html)

+-   BLDevCube for Windows is located at `bl_iot_sdk/tools/flash_tool/BLDevCube.exe`

-The firmware images for PineCone may be downloaded from GitHub Actions...
+-   Firmware images for PineCone may be downloaded from GitHub Actions.
 See the next section "Building Firmware".

 _Are SWD and ST-Link supported for flashing firmware to the PineCone board?_